 The Challenge: “Think Dave & Busters, unplugged,” said John Hornberger, a lifelong board game aficionado, of his concept for Crossroads Tabletop Tavern in Historic Downtown Manassas.
 He chose a design firm to create the space he envisioned, with varied, colorful dining sections and a “wow factor” wall showcasing over 1,400 board and card games.
 Unfortunately, the firm mistakenly did not pull permits, failed to provide the team they had promised and provided unusable design drawings.
 The freelance architect John hired to correct the situation was unable to get the plans stamped by city officials, and time was running out.
 With only two weeks of funding left before his dream would come to a screeching halt, John turned to Loveless Porter Architects.
 The Solution: Sensing the urgency, Sean Porter pulled an all nighter to design new plans.
 He then worked with city officials to address compliance issues and facilitate the permitting process.
 His relationships in Manassas meant that he knew which questions to ask and pitfalls to avoid.
 “It helped that Sean is very local, and knows exactly what Manassas needs,” said John.
 Within a week of hiring Loveless Porter, Crossroads was open for business.
 The Result: John’s dream of creating a space where people could bond over made-from-scratch food and an abundance of board games old and new has been realized: Crossroads is already one of the hottest spots in Manassas.
 Servers double as guides who can help patrons select games to play onsite or to purchase, and the […]

 The Challenge: “Rustic charm” is the first phrase that comes to mind when viewing the scenic Manassas event and music venue, Sweeney Barn.
-The two story destination space offers modern conveniences while maintaining the traditional beauty of its origins as an early 20th century dairy barn.
+The two-story destination space offers modern conveniences while maintaining the traditional beauty of its origins as an early 20th-century dairy barn.
 Owners Noel and Alannah Sweeney saw its immense potential when they purchased the property.
-All they needed was an architect that understood their vision and had experience bringing older spaces up to current building code.
-“One of my biggest concerns was maintaining the look and feel of the old barn while coordinating the design and placement of new services like the air conditioning, sprinkler system, elevators and a circular staircase in the silo,” said Noel Sweeney.
+All they needed was an architect that understood their vision and had experience bringing older spaces up to the current building code.
+“One of my biggest concerns was maintaining the look and feel of the old barn while coordinating the design and placement of new services like the air conditioning, sprinkler system, elevators, and a circular staircase in the silo,” said Noel Sweeney.
 “The local jurisdiction had never renovated a dairy barn, so designing a sprinkler system with the unique shape of the old barn was challenging.
 It was also difficult to design a complete thermal envelope for the upper banquet hall that worked aesthetically with the wooden interior.”
 The Solution: After a great experience on a previous project, the Sweeney’s turned again to Loveless Porter Architects to make their vision a reality.
 “They were patient with the many design changes and requests I made during the process.
 They were very responsive to those changes,” noted Noel.
 “We took a barn made for cows and hay bales and turned it into a space to comfortably seat hundreds of people,” said Loveless Porter owner Sean Porter.
-“The ceiling height in the lower […]
+“The ceiling height in the lower level […]